Children and screens

 Joséphine Vigouroux

-Psychiatrist Serge Tisseron's3-6-9-12 programme is an essential tool, his guidelines are very clear, easy to adapt to our daily lives and he follows the evolution of children according to their age.
-Here is his advice for 3 to 6 year olds, and our comments and tips:
+Psychiatrist Serge Tisseron's 3-6-9-12 program is an essential tool; its guidelines are very clear, easy to adapt to our daily lives, and it follows children's development according to their age.
+Here are his tips for children aged 3 to 6, along with our comments and advice:

-• Observe the ages indicated for the programmes.
+• Respect the age ratings indicated for programs.

-Kindergarten children do not have the capacity to step back and understand and deal with the images or scenes they see and the emotions that are triggered in them.
-Between the ages of 3 and 6, children should not watch television news, violent action series or films, or play violent video games.
+Preschool children do not have enough perspective to understand and manage the images or scenes they see and the emotions they trigger.
+Between the ages of 3 and 6, children should not watch TV news, action series or films with violence, or play violent video games.

-• The tablet, TV and computer are in the living room, not in the bedroom.
+• Tablets, televisions, and computers should be in the living room, not in the bedroom.

-• Do not use digital tools during meals and before sleep.
+• Prohibit digital devices during meals and before bedtime.

-Mealtime is both a time of education about food and a very important time of socialisation for children.
-The screen prevents the child from being aware of what he or she is eating, and also prevents the child from telling you about his or her day.
+Mealtime is both an important opportunity for teaching about food and a crucial moment for children's socialization.
+Screens prevent children from being aware of what they are eating, and also stop them from telling you about their day.

 • Never use them to calm your child.

-When your child is overwhelmed by his or her emotions, use the tips listed in the article "My child and his emotions" to help calm him or her down.
-Calming them down with a screen is a distraction and does nothing to help your child develop the ability to manage their emotions.
-We also advise you to avoid offering your child a screen to help him/her "wait", in the car, in the doctor's waiting room, in a restaurant Talk to your child about what you see, what you have done, what you are going to do and help him/her to find more enriching occupations that he/she can do alone (draw a picture, sing a song)
+When your child is overwhelmed by emotions, use the tips mentioned in the article "My child and their emotions" to help them calm down.
+"Calming" them with a screen is merely a distraction and does not help your child develop their ability to manage their emotions.
+We also advise against offering a screen to help them "wait" in the car, at the doctor's waiting room, or in a restaurant.
+Talk to your child about what you see, what you've done, what you're going to do, and help them find more enriching activities they can do alone (drawing, singing songs).

 • Playing together is better than playing alone.

-Human beings are relational, and children are structured to learn from their interactions.
-Two children sharing a tablet discuss what they are doing, learn about sharing and taking turns.
-A family movie on Sunday afternoon is an excellent opportunity to discuss what we see, talk about our childhood (share with them the movies you liked as a child), have a good time together.
+Humans are relational beings, and children are wired to learn from their interactions.
+Two children sharing a tablet discuss what they are doing, learning to share and take turns.
+Watching a family movie on a Sunday afternoon is an excellent opportunity to discuss what you see, talk about your childhood (share with them the movies you loved as a child), and spend quality time together.

-• Be confident in your child's ability to go screen-free.
+• Trust in your child's ability to do without screens.

-If he is used to having the TV on in the mornings during breakfast, the first few days without it will probably be a bit difficult, but stick with it and you will see that he will soon adapt.
-Sometimes it may seem "easier" to use screens to channel our child, but what is really easier is to have a child who does not need a screen to be calm.
-Regulating screen time is an investment in your child's development and in your own comfort as well.
+If your child is used to having the television on during breakfast in the mornings, the first few days without it will likely be a bit challenging, but hold firm, and you'll see they will quickly adapt.
+It might sometimes seem "easier" to use screens to manage your child, but what's truly easier is having a child who doesn't need a screen to be calm.
+Regulating screen time is an investment in their development and also in your quality of life.

-• Be confident in your ability to do without screens.
+• Trust in your own ability to do without screens.

-We've mainly talked about children's exposure to screens in this article, but time spent with your phone on or with the TV on also has an important influence on your child's development.
-Keep your smartphone away from you during mealtimes, evening rituals and playtime with your child.
-Be present with your child.
-The best way to educate our children to use screens wisely is to have one ourselves!
+In this article, we've mainly discussed children's exposure to screens, but the time you spend with your phone on or the television playing also significantly influences your child's development.
+Keep your smartphone away during meals, evening routines, and when you're playing with your child.
+Be present with them.
+The best way to teach our children responsible screen use is to model it ourselves!

 Paula Buswell